 Located on the beautiful Salt beach you have everything you want within walking distance if you don’t want to drive.
-There’s a restaurant on site and a variety of cafes and restaurants just across the road, plus a convenience and bottle store if you wanted to self cater or grab some snacks.
-The location on Salt beach is stunning, sparkling clean water, surf, a surf-lifesaver patrolled swimming area, and miles of golden sand in both directions.
+There’s a restaurant on-site and a variety of cafes and restaurants just across the road, plus a convenience and bottle store if you wanted to self cater or grab some snacks.
+The location on Salt beach is stunning, with sparkling clean water, surf, a surf-lifesaver patrolled swimming area and miles of golden sand in both directions.

-Clearly in this photo it’s an early post breakfast swim normally the loungers are full of towels and the pool well used but I couldn’t resist one final dip before we headed off on our last day when we saw it was totally empty!
+Clearly, in this photo it’s an early post-breakfast swim normally the loungers are full of towels and the pool is well used but I couldn’t resist one final dip before we headed off on our last day when we saw it was totally empty!
 This is one very enjoyable pool to cool off and relax in.

 What are your favourite spots on the Northern New South Wales coast?
 Do you have a local getaway close to home but far enough away to feel like you’ve escaped from the day to day routine?